 Any successful network technician will tell you, it’s nice to have a diploma...but it’s the certifications that will get you hired.

-That’s why any good computer networking program is based on certification requirements, and prepares students to challenge key industry exams, such as those from CompTIA and Cisco.
+That’s why any good computer networking program is based on certification requirements and prepares students to challenge key industry exams, such as those from CompTIA and Cisco.